Asymptotics of the ground state energy of heavy molecules and related topics. II: Upper estimate: general scheme

 \section{Upper estimate: general scheme}

-On the other hand, an upper estimate is more demanding.
-Recall that according to Subsection~\ref{book_new-sect-24-2-2} for an upper estimate in addition to the trace we need to estimate also $|\lambda_N-\nu|$ where $\lambda_N<0$ is $N$-th eigenvalue of $H_{A,W}$ and $0$ as $H_{A,W}$ has less than $N$ negative eigenvalues, and
+On the other hand, the upper estimate is more demanding.
+Recall that, according to Subsection~\ref{book_new-sect-25-2-2}, for the upper estimate in addition to the trace we need to estimate also $|\lambda_N-\nu|$ where $\lambda_N<0$ is $N$-th eigenvalue of $H_{A,W}$ and $\lambda_N=0$ if $H_{A,W}$ has less than $N$ negative eigenvalues, and the product

 and also three $\D$-terms: two of them are semiclassical: \begin{phantomequation} \end{phantomequation}